DFE-Digital/teaching-vacancies-design-history/app/posts/2023-04-20-adding-guidance-for-international-teachers-in-search-result-pages.md

 Both updates include a link to [guidance for international citizens interested in teaching or training to teach in England](https://getintoteaching.education.gov.uk/non-uk-teachers).

-We will be monitoring the engagement of this to better understand if it is helping international teachers.
+We will be monitoring the engagement of this to understand if it is helping international teachers.

 ## User needs